LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 Optimizing your LinkedIn lead generation ad costs

-- Use clear, action-driven CTA text so people know what they’re signing up for.
+- Use clear, action-focused CTAs so people instantly know what they’ll get.

-- Test different bidding strategies to see what gives you the best cost per lead.
+- Test bidding strategies and optimize for the lowest cost per lead.

-- Retarget users who open but don’t submit your form with a second chance campaign.
+- Retarget users who opened but didn’t submit with follow-up campaigns.

-- Set up CRM integrations or automated data bridges to sync leads instantly.
-This works in a broader sense.
-It helps reduce manual work, prevents lead loss, and can lower your cost per qualified lead over time.
+- Connect Lead Gen Forms to your CRM or automation tool to sync leads instantly, prevent lead loss, and lower cost per qualified lead over time.

 LinkedIn Lead Gen Forms integrations with LeadsBridge

 LinkedIn stores your leads from your LinkedIn Lead Gen Forms in a simple, downloadable CSV file.
-However, this method requires manual downloads, which can cause errors, repetitive tasks, and time waste.
+However, this method requires manual downloads, which can lead to errors, repetitive tasks, and wasted time.

-Most importantly, when users sign up to download a document or a demo on a LinkedIn Lead Gen Form, they expect to get it immediately.
+Most importantly, when users sign up to download a document or demo via a LinkedIn Lead Gen Form, they expect to receive it immediately.

-Welcome emails have the highest open rate at 82%.
-This is because customers expect them in their inbox, once they interact with a business.
+Welcome emails have the highest open rate at about 82%.
+This is because customers expect them in their inbox once they interact with a business.

-Moreover, LeadsBridge enables companies to sync their CRM to LinkedIn Matched Audiences for CRM and email remarketing.
+You can also sync your CRM data to LinkedIn Matched Audiences for CRM and email remarketing.
 With the LeadsBridge integrations, you can segment your incoming leads into different forms that you create.

 Also, if you choose to, you will receive an email receipt of each lead coming in.